fairyofdata/Article_Neutralizer/README.md

 ## **Key Features**

-- **Article Crawling**: Gather article lists and full content from Korean and Japanese media based on specific keywords.
+- **Article Crawling**: Gather article lists and full content from Korean and Japanese media based on specific keywords ("한일" in Korean, "日韓" in Japanese) .
 - **Data Classification**: Cluster articles by topics for categorization.
 - **Summarization**: Summarize the core content of selected articles.
 - **Neutral Article Generation**: Generate articles with neutral perspectives based on the summaries.